gtechsltn/ChatbotAPI/README.md

 + OpenAI
 + GPT-4 from OpenAI
 + Testing: Postman or wscat
++ SSH and SFTP

-## Creating a .NET API with WebSockets and JWT authentication for real-time chat
+## 1. Creating a .NET API with WebSockets and JWT authentication for real-time chat

 https://dev.to/adrianbailador/creating-a-net-api-with-websockets-and-jwt-authentication-for-real-time-chat-4np3

-## Authentication Types
+## 2. Authentication Types

 https://dev.to/mustafasamedyeyin/ways-to-authentication-2khl